djandruczyk/MegaTunix/README.md

 programs like megatunix to compile against.

 MegaTunix requires the following libraries (and their dependancies);
-- minimum GTK-2.12  and the dev package
+- minimum GTK-2.18  and the corresponding development package
-  - GTK+ depends on pango, fontconfig, freetype2, pango, glib and atk
+  - GTK+ depends on pango, fontconfig, freetype2, glib and atk
-- Gtkglext-1.x (and the dev package)
+- Gtkglext-1.x (and the corresponding development package)
-  - gtkglext depends on gtk+ and glib
+  - gtkglext depends on opengl, gtk+ and glib
 - Xorg or XFree86 development libraries (xorg-devel or XF86-devel)
-  - libglade-2.0 (and dev package)
+  - libglade-2.x (and dev package)
   - libglade depends on libxml-2.x and gtk+

 ### Optional